Jasmeet094/aws-eks-demo/03-alb-ingress/4-ingress-host-based-routing/README.md

 ### Steps to install External DNS

-1. #### Create a IAM Policy so that Servvice account of external dns get access to Route53
+1. #### Create a IAM Policy so that Service account of external dns get access to Route53

 ```
 {